5 Strategies for Improving Your Remarketing Campaign

 Focus on analyzing specific actions users take on your sales funnel.
 Then you can create targeted ads for those users.

-Set up your Google remarketing codes through Google AdWords or Google Analytics.
+Set up your Google remarketing codes through Google Ads or Google Analytics.
 You then generate a code for each website page.
-It works similar to the way you place Google Analytics code on your website.
+It works similar to the way you place the Google Analytics code on your website.

 2. Make them want to return